-- → Students understand the objectives of the Media Academy - → Optionally, give volunteering students (individually or in pairs) the chance to lead short energizers in the morning (days 2 & 3) and after lunch (days 1-3).
+- → Welcome the students and introduce yourself and the Media Academy. - → Play an icebreaker game so students get to know each other. - → If the impact of the Media Academy should be evaluated, let the students fill in a prepared survey. - → Give an overview of the 4-day Academy (flipchart) and its organisational details. - → Optionally, give volunteering students (individually or in pairs) the chance to lead short energizers in the morning (days 2 to 4) and after lunch (days 1 to 4).
 Allocate time slots for the respective energizers (max.
 5 minutes). - → Let students come up with their own rules for the Media Academy using cards and, if necessary, add further rules.